orthanc-mirrors/orthanc-tests/Database/README.txt

 Here is the source of each set of sample images:

-- Beaufix/* : From OsiriX, "BEAUFIX".
+- Beaufix/* : From OsiriX, "BEAUFIX" (sample of JPEG2000).
-- Brainix/* : From OsiriX, "BRAINIX".
+- Brainix/* : From OsiriX, "BRAINIX" (sample of uncompressed data).
 - ColorTestImageJ.dcm : From ImageJ, http://imagej.nih.gov/ij/images/cardio.dcm
 - ColorTestMalaterre.dcm : From Mathieu Malaterre, Debian bug #698417
 - DummyCT.dcm : From Osirix, "KNIX" with PixelData removed.